Virender Sehwag: Personal life

 Sehwag married Aarti Ahlawat in April 2004 under heavy security cover in a widely publicised wedding hosted by Arun Jaitley, the then Union law minister of India, at his residence.
 The couple have two sons, Aryavir, born on 18 October 2007 and Vedant, born in 2010.
-Sehwag is a strict vegetarian.

-Sehwag has been popularly known to sing while batting, and picked the Kishore Kumar song "Chala Jaata Hoon" from the Rajesh Khanna starrer Mere Jeevan Saathi (1972) as his favorte song to sing while batting.
+Sehwag has been popularly known to sing while batting, and picked the Kishore Kumar song "Chala Jaata Hoon" from the Rajesh Khanna starrer Mere Jeevan Saathi (1972) as his favorite song to sing while batting.

 In 2011, Sehwag started Sehwag International School in Jhajjar, Haryana, which lies 65 kilometres west of Delhi.
 The school was inaugurated by his mother and it was his father's dream to have an institution where students can study, stay, train and play sports.
 After his second triple century, the Haryana government offered Sehwag to build an academy on a 23-acre land where he requested to open a school in place of an academy to fulfil his father's dream.
 Sehwag appeared as guest on Indian Idol show on 21 January 2017 and mentioned that 22 students from his school has represented national and state team in various sports in last 2 years.

 International centuries

 Sehwag's aggressive batting has found success at the top of the batting order.
 He has scored centuries (100 or more runs) on 22 occasions in Test cricket and in 15 One Day International (ODI) matches.
 In Tests, Sehwag has scored centuries against all the Test-cricket playing nations except Bangladesh and Zimbabwe, and is sixth on the list of leading Test century makers for India.
 In 2001, he became the eleventh Indian player to score a century on Test debut, with 105 runs against South Africa.
 His centuries have been scored at fourteen cricket grounds, eight of which were outside India.
 He has made six scores of 200 runs or more, the most by an Indian batsman, of which a record three have come against Pakistan.
-Sehwag is the only Indian to have scored a triple century (300 or more runs), and has done so twice—309 against Pakistan in Multan in 2004 and 319 against South Africa in Chennai in 2008, the later being the fastest triple century in Test cricket with 300 coming up off just 278 balls.
+Sehwag is the first Indian to have scored a triple century (300 or more runs), and has done so twice—309 against Pakistan in Multan in 2004 and 319 against South Africa in Chennai in 2008, the later being the fastest triple century in Test cricket with 300 coming up off just 278 balls.
 In ODIs, Sehwag's maiden century was made against New Zealand at the Sinhalese Sports Club, Colombo in 2001.
-His highest score of 219, the highest ODI score ever, was made against the West Indies at the Holkar Cricket Stadium in Indore.
+His highest score of 219, the highest ODI score ever at that time, was made against the West Indies at the Holkar Cricket Stadium in Indore.
 He has been dismissed five times in the nineties.